laravel/docs/eloquent.md

 <a name="global-scopes"></a>
 ### Global Scopes

 Global scopes allow you to add constraints to all queries for a given model.
-Laravel's own [soft delete](#soft-deleting) functionality utilizes global scopes to only pull "non-deleted" models from the database.
+Laravel's own [soft delete](#soft-deleting) functionality utilizes global scopes to only retrieve "non-deleted" models from the database.
 Writing your own global scopes can provide a convenient, easy way to make sure every query for a given model receives certain constraints.

 <a name="writing-global-scopes"></a>
 #### Writing Global Scopes

 Writing a global scope is simple.
+First, define a class that implements the `Illuminate\Database\Eloquent\Scope` interface.
+Laravel does not have a conventional location that you should place scope classes, so you are free to place this class in any directory that you wish.

-Define a class that implements the `Illuminate\Database\Eloquent\Scope` interface.
-This interface requires you to implement one method: `apply`.
-The `apply` method may add `where` constraints to the query as needed:
+The `Scope` interface requires you to implement one method: `apply`.
+The `apply` method may add `where` constraints or other types of clauses to the query as needed:

     <?php